ufo-kit/ufo-core/docs/manual/using/quickstart.rst

 There are three ways to specify and execute a graph of tasks.
-The simplest method requires you to construct a pipeline on the command line using the ``ufo-launch`` tool which is similar to the gst-launch_ tool from the GStreamer package.
-The second method involves writing a :ref:`JSON file
+The simplest method requires you to construct a pipeline on the command line using the ``ufo-launch`` tool which is similar to gst-launch_ from the GStreamer package.
-<json-configuration>` that is executed by the ``ufo-runjson`` utility, the other
+The second method involves writing a :ref:`JSON file <json-configuration>` that is executed by the ``ufo-runjson`` utility, the other way uses the provided language bindings to setup the task graph specifically.

-way uses the provided language bindings to setup the task graph specifically.
+To influence the execution from the process environment check the existing :ref:`environment variables <using-env>`.

 .. _gst-launch: http://docs.gstreamer.com/display/GstSDK/gst-launch